muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T183)
+- New: major remote control enhancements.

+- New: KVM Action: ability to target a specific client.
+Other actions will be added as the feature is being tested only with KVM at this time.
+- New: Vjoy Remap Action: ability to target a specific client.
+- New: Map to keyboard/mouse Ex Action: ability to target a specific client.
+- New: Map to mouse Ex Action: ability to target a specific client.
+- New: UI status bar reflect server/remote control state.

+- Fix: minor UI layout issues.
+- Fix: toolbar remote control icon incorrect active color (was showing inactive when active).
+- Fix: paste action exception in some situations.

 ### (m76T182)
 - Fix: KVM Action: ensure local control returned on sync mode auto-enable
 - Change: HID dll search load logic